 Model and Baselines.
 Our proposed approach is architecture-agnostic and can be applied to any generation model.
-In this work, we evaluate our method on the representative GPT-2 model (Radford et al., 2019).
+In this work, we evaluate our method on the representative GPT-2 model [34].
 Specifically, we fine-tune GPT-2 on the evaluated benchmark (detailed below) with the proposed objective \mathcal{L}{SimCTG} (Eq.
-4) and generates the text continuation with different decoding methods.
-We perform experiments using the base model (117M parameters) which consists of 12 Transformer layers (Vaswani et al., 2017) with 12 attention heads.
+(4)) and generate the text continuation with different decoding methods.
+We perform experiments using the base model (117M parameters) which consists of 12 Transformer layers [48] with 12 attention heads.
 We compare our approach with two strong baselines: (1) GPT-2 fine-tuned with the standard MLE objective (Eq.
-1); and (2) GPT-2 fine-tuned with unlikelihood objective (Welleck et al., 2020).3 Our implementation is based on the Huggingface library (Wolf et al., 2019).
+(1)); and (2) GPT-2 fine-tuned with unlikelihood objective [50].3 Our implementation is based on the Huggingface library [52].

 Evaluation Benchmark.
-We conduct experiments on the Wikitext-103 dataset (Merity et al., 2017) which contains a large collection of Wikipedia articles with over 100 million words and 260 thousands unique tokens.
-Wikitext-103 is a document-level dataset and has been widely used for the evaluation of large-scale language modelling (Dai et al., 2019; Khandelwal et al., 2020; Yogatama et al., 2021).
+We conduct experiments on the Wikitext-103 dataset [31] which contains a large collection of Wikipedia articles with over 100 million words and 260 thousands unique tokens.
+Wikitext-103 is a document-level dataset and has been widely used for the evaluation of large-scale language modelling [5, 15, 54].

 Training.
 For our SimCTG and the MLE baseline, we fine-tune the models on Wikitext-103 for 40k training steps.
-For the unlikelihood baseline, following Welleck et al. (2020), we first fine-tune the model with the token-level unlikelihood objective for 38.5k steps and then with the sequence-level unlikelihood objective for 1.5k steps.
+For the unlikelihood baseline, following Welleck et al. [50], we first fine-tune the model with the token-level unlikelihood objective for 38.5k steps and then with the sequence-level unlikelihood objective for 1.5k steps.
 Therefore, the overall training steps of all compared methods are the same.
 The batch size is set as 128 and the training samples are truncated to a maximum length of 256.
-For optimization, we use the Adam optimizer (Kingma and Ba, 2015) and a learning rate of 2e-5 (with warm-up ratio of 10%).
+We optimize the model with Adam optimizer [16] and a learning rate of 2e-5.

 Decoding.
-We evaluate the models on document generation by producing text continuations given the prefixes from the test set.
+We evaluate the models by producing text continuations given the prefixes from the test set.
 In the experiments, the lengths of the prefix and the generated continuation are set as 32 and 128, respectively.
 We test different models with various decoding methods.
 For deterministic method, we use greedy search and beam search with beam size of 10.
-For stochastic method, we use the current state-of-the-art nucleus sampling (Holtzman et al., 2020) with p = 0.95.
+For stochastic method, we use the current state-of-the-art nucleus sampling [13] with p = 0.95.
 For the proposed contrastive search, the k and α in Eq.
-5 are set as 8 and 0.6.
-These parameters are selected with minimal effort based on a few generated results on the validation set.
+(5) are set as 8 and 0.6.4 The hyperparameters of different methods are selected based on their optimal MAUVE (detailed in §4.1.2) performance on the validation set.